yangcas/yangcas1.github.io/_pages/cv.md

 frequencies</Figurenum></td>
 </tr>
 </table>
+In order to address this challenging, we proposed a method to estimate the impact of multipath fading in real-time, as shown in Fig.3.
+Further, we calculate actual moving distance by combining the moving distances measured at different frequencies, as shown in Fig.4.
+Experiment results show the measurement errors are less than 2 mm and 4 mm in one-dimensional and two-dimensional scenarios, respectively.

 A brief introduction of this project is shown in the video below or can be found [<font color="blue">[HERE]</font>](https://1drv.ms/v/s!AnKk_YbMz-w-e6H52PwQUw1ut-Q).